stealthman22/100-days-of-code/log.md

 DAY 29 (12th April 2019)

 Focused on the portfolio page project today, coded the HTML, and following the grayscale first CSS approach (layout before colour).
 It's surprising how I semantically build my pages now.

+DAY 30 (13th April 2019)

+Still working on the portfolio page.
+Tried learning creative ways to use SVG, turns out they are not that scalable after all....smiles.

+DAY 31 (14th April 2019)

+Did more work on the portfolio page.
+Did a little reading on responsive web design, and images responsiveness, learnt about the use of size attribute, also for SVG's it is better to set height and width properties on HTML.

+DAY 32 (15th April 2019)

+Enjoying building this project, I am really learning a lot. learnt it's better to declare your media queries on the fly rather than waiting to finish the page styling

+Reflected a bit today, turns out I haven't been puting much work in, got my mind on too many things, and spend way less time coding.
+It's time that changes